Yarflam/ARC-FlatSpace/README.md

 This paper introduces the "flat space" representation system, a binary tensor approach that standardizes grid representation and enables more efficient pattern detection and rule application mechanisms.

+**Development Status**: The flat space approach is currently under active development and represents the next iteration of our research following extensive experimentation with distance-based attention and PRK systems.
+While the theoretical framework is established, practical implementation and validation are ongoing.

 ## 2. The Flat Space Representation System

 ### 2.1 Core Concept